 - Encourages openness to new experiences and ability to be present.
 Focuses finding a balance between grounding and receiving.
 Limits judgment and fear of experiences.
 Opens space for reflection and fully immersing yourself in your sensory experience.

 - Increases resiliency.
 Mindfulness practices are associated with recovery from substance use and trauma in redefining memories, reducing cravings, and making meaning of the healing process.
 People who experience chronic stress can learn skills to manage stressful situations and emotional responses when they arise.

 Solstice can help

 Solstice is a residential treatment center for girls, ages 14 to 18.
 Our girls and assigned female at birth struggle with managing stress and related mental health issues, including depression, anxiety, ADHD and trauma, when they come to us.
 Through a unique combination of therapeutic programs based upon both traditional and holistic mental health treatment, we treat our clients with age and gender specific techniques.
-We offer mindfulness, yoga, physical activity, and neurofeedback to encourage students to be fully present in their experiences and deepen their connection between their mind and their body.
+We offer mindfulness, yoga and physical activity to encourage students to be fully present in their experiences and deepen their connection between their mind and their body.